For Subway, A Ruling Not So Sweet. Irish Court Says Its Bread Isn't Bread

 Perhaps Ireland's ruling in regard to Subway can be categorized with other carb-based debates.

 Like whether hot dogs and burritos are sandwiches.
-(The state of New York says yes; the USDA says no.)
+(The state of New York says yes; the U.S. Department of Agriculture says no.)

-Subway already weighed in on the hot dog-sandwich debate, by the way.
-In 2010, it sent a cease and desist letter to a Florida hot dog restaurant for using the term "footlong."
+Subway already weighed in on the hot dog-sandwich debate by the way.
+In 2010, it sent a cease-and-desist letter to a Florida hot dog restaurant for using the term "footlong."

 The company later decided hot dogs are, in fact, not sandwiches and recanted the letter.